DSIW/slide-em-up/README.md

     </p>

-##Flickr integration (modern theme)
+## Flickr integration (modern theme)

-To integrate this [Flickr photo (22565509)](https://secure.flickr.com/photos/scoobymoo/22565509) you have to write this:
+Use Flickr photos like this one [22565509](https://secure.flickr.com/photos/scoobymoo/22565509):

 ```
 !F[22565509]
 ```

 Only the ID of the photo is relevant.
-All other information like image source, title, author or license are requested via the Flickr
-API.
-So it's important to generate a Flickr API key to have access to the API.
-You can do it on
+All other information like image source, title, author or license are requested via the Flickr API.
+So it's important to generate a Flickr API key (
-<https://secure.flickr.com/services/apps/create/>.
+<https://secure.flickr.com/services/apps/create/>).
 You have to specify this key in your `presentation.json`.

-##Boxes (modern theme)
+## Boxes (modern theme)

 ```
 !SLIDE